alexandermng/peas/README.md

 We use Python for data visualization.
 Scripts are held in `./scripts`, with the environment managed by [uv](https://docs.astral.sh/uv/).

-## TODO
+## Future Work

-- [AN] dist for speciation
-- [AN] results logging
-- [AN] dynamic validity in mutations (e.g. how to get div working?)
+- dynamic validity in mutations (e.g. how to get div working?)
 OR catch to send negative fitness
-- [AN] rework Solutions for RL / simulation-based fitness w/ timesteps
+- rework Solutions for RL / simulation-based fitness w/ timesteps
 - consider caching things
 - rayon parallelize compilation. also, need to config wasmtime pooling allocator? high-instantiation definitely
 - refactor: get rid of these damn type bounds (?)

-- graph to compare partial test cases with regular
-- stacked histogram perhaps
-- go through mutations code and critically examine for hard coding